 - to enter into an agreement/contract with you

-- when you make an enquiry or request for information
+- to respond to your enquiry or request for information

 - in order to invite you to an event